gabeluci/gabeluci.github.io/_posts/2018-06-07-what-makes-a-member.md

 - **Are you only working with groups that you know are never anyone's Primary Group?** Don't bother with the `primaryGroupId`.
 - **Are you working in a single-domain environment that trusts no one?** Don't worry about Foreign Seucirty Principals.

-My other articles about finding all the members of a group
+My other articles in this series will cover how you can do this.